hyron-group/reference/app-example.md

 > ## GET : [http://localhost:3000/sayHi](http://localhost:3000/sayHi)

 So, that really easy, right.
-You can do more with hyron framework :D check it out in next step
+You can do more with Hyron framework :D check it out in next step

 Next step : [getting started](geting-started.md)